UDOOboard/Key-Docs/docs/02_Hardware_Reference/04_Other_Interfaces.md

 **LED Status table**

-Using one of the official UDOO firmwares.
+Using one of the official UDOO firmwares you will find the LED behaviors listed in the table below:

 | LED                  | Action                        | UDOO BLU's status         |
 |----------------------|-------------------------------|---------------------------|